yodrew/yodrew.github.io/_pages/water.md

 #### upgrade

 Here are two similar toilet designs.
 The first is non-separating for sitting and squatting.
-The second is separating and just for squatting.
+The second is separating and (probably) just for squatting.
 Features could be combined.
 Many instructions for first apply to second.
 More for second are in drawing.

 The first is a wooden box with a hole in the top and maybe a toilet seat attached over the hole.
 A 20L bucket sits inside to poop and pee into.
 The room's ventilation return duct attaches to a hole in the side of the box.
 So all air exits the room through the toilet, removing all odor.
 Empty it every 3-5 days.